 Simple roast chicken recipe, marinated in lemon juice and glazed with honey.

-- Coarse kosher salt
+- Kosher salt

 - Freshly ground black pepper

 - 1/2 fresh lemon, cut into wedges

 - 1/4 cup (60 ml) honey, heated to make it easier to brush

 1 Rub the chicken with about two teaspoons of kosher salt, all around the surface of the chicken.
 Place the lemon juice and the whole chicken in a resealable plastic bag (like a large freezer bag).
 Seal the bag and move the lemon juice around so that it coats the chicken.
 Place the bagged chicken in a bowl, so that if the bag leaks, it won't leak all over your fridge, and chill for 2 hours or overnight.
 Turn the chicken occasionally so that all sides stay coated with the lemon juice.

 2 Preheat your oven to 400°F (205°C) with an oven rack set in the bottom third of the oven.
 Remove the chicken from the refrigerator and take it out of the marinade bag (discard the marinade).
 Pat the chicken dry with paper towels.
 Rub olive oil all over the exterior of the chicken.
 Sprinkle all over with salt and pepper, including the cavity.
 Place thyme sprigs and lemon wedges into the cavity.

 3 Place the chicken on a rack over a shallow roasting pan (we recommend a rack to help the heat circulation around the chicken).
 Roast for 20 minutes at 400°F (205°C), then lower the heat to 350°F (175°C).
 Roast for another 45 minutes.

 While the chicken is roasting, heat the honey in a bowl in the microwave or in a small saucepan to make it easier to brush.